Ada-Kru/GraphTiler/README.rst

 API Reference
 -------------
-[GET]  /category/ :
+[GET]  /category/

+Returns a list of all categories.

 .. code-block:: python
-    # Returns a list of all categories

-    # Example:
     from requests import get, post

     resp = get(url="http://localhost:7123/category/")
     print(resp.json())

-[GET, POST]  /category/<name> :
+[GET, POST]  /category/<name>

+GET to get data for a specific category or POST to create a new category.
 .. code-block:: python
-    # GET to get data for a specific category or POST to create a new category.

-    # Example:
     from requests import get, post

     cat_name = "fanSpeed"